 (1) The Illinois Biometric Information Privacy Act, 740 ILCS 14/1 et seq., the Business and Commerce Code of Texas, on the Capture or Use of Biometric Identifiers, Tex.Bus.& Comm.Code § 503.001, the Washington Biometric Statute, Wash.
 Rev. Code § 19.375.010, Quebec’s Bill 64 and Law 25, and other proposed and enacted legislation across domestic and foreign jurisdictions, regulate the collection, storage, use, and retention of “biometric identifiers” and “biometric information”.
 “Biometric identifier” means a retina or iris scan, fingerprint, voiceprint, or scan of hand or face geometry.
 Biometric identifiers do not include writing samples, written signatures, photographs, human biological samples used for valid scientific testing or screening, demographic data, tattoo descriptions, or physical descriptions such as height, weight, hair color, or eye color.
 “Biometric information” means any information, regardless of how it is captured, converted, stored, or shared, based on an individual’s biometric identifier used to identify an individual.

-(2) Veratad, individually or through its service providers, may collect certain biometric identifiers and biometric information, namely face scan information (face geometry information ), during the identity verification process.
-Veratad collects and uses this information to verify your identity, prevent fraud, and provide authentication Services to our Clients on an ongoing basis.
+(2) Veratad, individually or through its service providers, may collect and process certain biometric identifiers and biometric information, namely face scan information (face geometry information ), during the identity verification process.
+Veratad processes this information on behalf of its clients this information to verify your identity, prevent fraud, and provide authentication Services to our Clients in accordance with their instructions on an ongoing basis.

 (3) For Illinois residents, we will permanently destroy their biometric identifiers and biometric information when the initial purpose for collecting or obtaining such identifiers or information has been satisfied or within 3 years of the individual’s last interaction with Veratad’s Clients, whichever occurs first.